-While recent reports suggest that Britain may be out of the recession (for now), most families will still be feeling the effects of the past few years, as purse strings have tightened and budgets have become less manageable.
+While recent reports suggest that many countries may be out of the recession (for now), most families will still be feeling the effects of the past few years, as purse strings have tightened and budgets have become less manageable.
 A survey by RatedPeople.com showed that 41 per cent of people were putting off home maintenance as a result of their financial situation, with redundancies and increased mortgage rates appearing to be the primary cause of difficulty.
 The recession forced many homeowners to dip into savings just to meet basic bills and upkeep costs, meaning that although the economy may be recovering, it’s perhaps not time to breathe a sigh of relief just yet.

 Take a critical look at your current home and assess whether it’s really the appropriate size for your needs.
 Selling your house and moving into a smaller property could save you thousands, both in profit from the sale and via lower energy usage and bills.
 Using the right channels, it can also be the fastest solution to looming money worries, as there are a number of businesses who will make you an offer on the same day such as property buyer.
 You could also consider taking your property to auction, although there’s no way of knowing what your final price would be.